cantupaz/Modelo720/README.md

 4. Run tests: `pytest`
 5. Submit a pull request

-## Related Projects

-- [Modelo720app](https://github.com/yourusername/Modelo720app) - Web application with FastAPI backend and Vue.js frontend for working with Modelo 720 files

 ## License

 MIT License - see LICENSE file for details

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Before submitting a Pull Request, please open an issue and we can discuss.

 ## Support